isaac-weisberg/UnityError/README.md

 Modern GUI is like a projection of the whole programming domain to a smaller scale.
 That is in that there are too many ways to do it wrong.

+The primary motivation for establishment of this standard is to constraint error handling and propagation approaches in GUI driven applications to make it more consistent, controllable and localizable.

+UnityError as a standard can be classified as a "Generalized Handlable Errors Interface" or "GHEI", for short.

 # Definition

 UnityError is a standard of robust error halding in GUI driven software systems.